The Board of Governors comprises 17 members including:

 5. Search and Governance

-Board meetings usually take place five times in an academic year and in addition there is a strategic workshop.
-The other committees will usually meet two or three times per year.
-All Governors are expected to attend and participate in as many meetings of the Board and the Curriculum and Student Matters committee as possible and to join and support one of the Committees.
+Board meetings usually take place four times in an academic year and in addition there is a strategic workshop.
+The other committees will usually meet one or three times per year.
+All Governors are expected to attend and participate in as many meetings of the Board as possible and to join and attend one of the committees.
 Meeting are usually held at 5pm.
-Governors are also involved in College life through link visits and attendance at College events such as award evenings and plays.
+Governors are also involved in College life through link visits and attendance at College events such as award evenings and exhibitions.

 Members of the Governing Board